srdc/onfhir/README.md

 * STU3  >> onfhir-server-stu3
 * R4    >> onfhir-server-r4

+## Prerequisites
+onFhir requires a MongoDB database up and running.
+If you do not use the given docker containers, the MongoDB configuration parameters (host, port, dbname etc.) should be passed to onFhir through either application.conf file or as runtime parameters.
+The parameter names can be seen in the provided application.conf file.

 ## Build & Run

 You need to run the below command to build fhir-repository.
 This will compile